OWRC/info/hydrographseparation/index.md

 ## Slowflow Quantification

-In general, two metrics can be determined from hydrograph separation that need definition.
+A number of metrics associated hydrograph separation that help describe the relationship between quick and slow flow.

 ### Baseflow Index

-The first is the baseflow index ($BFI$), which is the ratio of long term baseflow discharge to total discharge:
+The first is the baseflow index $(BFI)$, which is the ratio of long term baseflow discharge to total discharge:

 $$\text{BFI}=\frac{\sum b}{\sum q}$$